20centcroak/github-cheatsheet/cheatsheet.md

         fileA.txt
 nothing added to commit but untracked files present (use "git add" to track)

-Current branch is the default branch called master.
+Current branch is the default branch called *master*.
 No commits have been done so far but a new file is present in the working copy.
 However this file is not tracked yet.

 ```